jiwang6/CyS-431/README.md

 # CyS-431

-So apparently I'd rather do this than do actually homework.
+So apparently I'd rather do this than do actual homework.

 ## Homeworks